-Since the value of the Cryptocurrencies change and can rise or fall depending to the supply and demand, and since it is a finite resource, there is only “X” amount of “coins”, many individuals, or corporations use them as i) deposit of value, to offset inflation for example, or ii) to trade and benefit from the capital gains when they sell it.
+Since the value of Cryptocurrencies changes and can rise or fall depending on supply and demand, and since it is a finite resource, there is only “X” amount of “coins”, many individuals or corporations use them as i) deposit of value, to offset inflation for example, or ii) to trade and benefit from the capital gains when they sell it.

-This activity when we sell an asset like cryptocurrencies has proven to be an issue to define exactly what we are referring to, and how to be taxed.
-The definition of what is a cryptocurrency can still be quite different from institution to institution, and even from country to country.
+This activity when we sell an asset like cryptocurrencies has proven to be an issue in defining exactly what we are referring to and how to be taxed.
+The definition of what is cryptocurrency can still be quite different from institution to institution and even from country to country.

 Cryptocurrencies are usually taxed as capital gains tax, income tax, or VAT (upon conversion to a current fiat currency.

-From what has known the countries of Malta, Slovenia, Germany, and Portugal are the best places to be when we are talking about the taxation of cryptocurrencies.
+From what has known the countries of Malta, Slovenia, Germany, and Portugal are the best places to be when we talk about the taxation of cryptocurrencies.

-Portugal as one of the best places to be in, when we analyze the taxation of cryptocurrencies, is also one the 7 EU states that back in 2018 declared they wanted to promote the use of blockchain in their countries.
+Portugal, as one of the best places to be in when we analyze the taxation of cryptocurrencies, is also one of the 7 EU states that, back in 2018, declared they wanted to promote the use of blockchain in their countries.

-Unlike countries like Germany that to exempt someone from taxation, demands that the capital gain is lower than € 600 or it is held for more than one year to be exempted, in Portugal, there are no such requirements.
-However, not all is crystal clear as we can see below.
+Unlike countries like Germany, where to exempt someone from taxation demands that the capital gain is lower than € 600 or it is held for more than one year to be exempted, in Portugal, there are no such requirements.
+However, not all is crystal clear, as we can see below.

 |Country||Classification||Type of tax||Tax rate|